CCDNetwork/hotpot-manual/docs/bookings.md

 If all of the households on your list are available for booking, the Wizard will ask you to run the Booking Wizard to complete your booking process.

 ![Pre-Booking Success screenshot](images/image64.png "Pre-Booking Success")

+Please remember that your list will *not* be uploaded to the registry until you complete the booking process using the Booking Wizard.

 ## Make Bookings